Home Value

 | Healthcare Facilities | 19 |

-Carlton has an average annual temperature of 61°F (16°C).
+Carlton enjoys a temperate climate with an average annual temperature of 61°F (16°C).
 Winters average 42°F in January while summers reach 79°F in July.
-Annual precipitation is 51.2 inches.
-The area enjoys 301 sunny days per year.
+The area gets 301 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 51.2 inches (wetter than the 38-inch national average).
+The area receives 2.1 inches of snow annually.
 Air quality is rated Good with a median AQI of 44.
+The city sits at an elevation of 608 feet.

 Temperature